Planning as Theorem Proving with Heuristics: Introduction

-From the very beginning of Artificial Intelligence (AI), it was recognized that the planning problems at the common sense level can be conveniently formulated in situation calculus (SC) as the entailment problem in predicate logic. \cite{McCarthy1963}.
-In 1969, Green proposed to solve the (planning) problems using resolution-based theorem proving in situation calculus \cite{Green1969,GreenPhD1969}.
-However, because at that time the resolution algorithms were very inefficient, the famous frame problem was not yet solved even for direct effects, and because he did not anticipate any control over unrestricted resolution, his computer program did not work well, and there was no immediate fix.
-This is discussed in many publications, e.g., see \cite{Hayes1973,Raphael1976,KowalskiCommACM1988,WeldAIMag1999,Kowalski2014}.
-Subsequent planning research moved away from theorem proving in SC to specialized non-logical representations such as STRIPS \cite{FikesNilsson1971} and ADL \cite{Pednault1994}.
-In modern automated (common-sense) AI planning, the instances of the planning problem are usually solved with domain-independent heuristics \cite{GeffnerBonetBook2013,GhallabNauTraverso2004} in a single model of a discrete transition system using model-based approaches.
-Meanwhile, the frame problem for direct effects of actions has been solved for a large class of action theories \cite{Reiter1991,Reiter2001}, and the SLD resolution algorithms were efficiently implemented, helping to develop PROLOG \cite{Colmerauer1990,ColmerauerRoussel1996,VanEmdenKowalski1976,CohenTribute2001,Lloyd2012,Prolog50years}.
-There were several proposals to continue Green's planning as theorem proving approach, e.g., \cite{BibelNGC1986,BibelAI1998,MannaWaldinger1987,HolldoblerSchneebergerNGC1990,BiundoEWSP1993,Fronhofer1996,Fronhfer1997Inform,LevesqueAAAI1996,CresswellSmaillRichardson1999,MuellerSutcliffeLPAR2005,SchiffelThielscher2006,LiLiuAAAI2020}, and implement the automated deterministic planners in PROLOG e.g., see \cite{ShanahanJLP2000,FinziPirriReiterOWA2000,LinPlannerR,ZhouBartakDovier2015,BatusovMScThesis2014,QovaiziMScThesis2019}, or compute plans using the Answer Set Programming, e.g., see \cite{LifschitzICLP1999,SonPontelliBalducciniSchaub2022}, but they were not supported with efficient implementations using domain independent heuristics.
-Despite this history, there are potential advantages to theorem-proving based planning over the model-based approach, e.g., the former can operate even if there are many different infinite logical models \cite{Enderton} for an application domain, or if an initial state theory is incomplete.
-Model-based approaches rely on both the Closed World Assumption (CWA) and the Domain Closure Assumption (DCA) \cite{Reiter1977,Reiter1978,DBLP:journals/jacm/Reiter80}.
-The main reason for relying on the (unrealistic) DCA in model-based approaches is the need for instantiating the transition system before search starts.
-But the DCA can be avoided in a theorem-proving based forward search planner using progression in local effect SC action theories \cite{LiuLakemeyer2009} with an incomplete initial theory (i.e. no CWA) \cite{LakemeyerLevesqueKR2002}.
 In this paper, we revisit the deductive approach to planning in SC despite a common incorrect belief that efficient deductive planning in SC is impossible.
 In particular, we show how to design a new SC-based Theorem Proving Lifted Heuristic (TPLH) planner that builds on \cite{Soutchanski2017}.
 It is ``lifted" in a sense that it works with action schemata at run-time, but not with actions instantiated before planning starts.
-Our planner does forward search over a situation tree, in contrast to model-based planners that usually search over a state space.
+Our planner does forward search over a situation tree, in contrast to modern model-based planners that usually search over a state space.
 Moreover, it makes use of a domain independent heuristic.
 To the best of our knowledge this is the first ever deductive planner to incorporate both of these features.
 This is our main contribution.
 Essentially, our $A^*$ planner provides heuristic control over resolution, but in \cite{Green1969,GreenPhD1969} control was not anticipated.
 The current version of our planner works with a domain independent delete relaxation heuristic inspired by the FF planner \cite{HoffmannNebel2001,BryceKambhampati2007}, but any other domain independent heuristics can be implemented as well.
-We start with a review of SC, then we explain how our TPLH planner can be developed in SC from the first principles as a search over the situation tree.
-To facilitate an implementation, our TPLH planner is implemented in PROLOG under the usual CWA and DCA.
-We did experimental comparison with the state-of-the-art (SOTA) planners.
-We compare the performance of our TPLH planner, the recent version of FastDownward (FD) planner \cite{HelmertJAIR2006,DBLP:journals/jair/RichterW10,FD} and Best First Width Search (BFWS) planner \cite{DBLP:conf/aaai/LipovetzkyG17,BFWS} on a set of the usual PDDL \cite{DBLP:series/synthesis/2019Haslum} benchmarks.
-We report the experimental results, discuss all known directly related previous work, future research directions and then conclude.